interacsean/react-express-boilerplate/README.md

 ### Todo to get on track

  - Remove Jade?
- - Server routes to be moved to separate file
- - Update packages
+ - Update to react-router 4

 ---